davery22/conveyor/README.md

 # Conveyor

-A tool for processing data "like an assembly line".
+A library for processing data "like an assembly line".
 Processing can be split into stations that proceed concurrently.
 This facilitates efficient pipelining of IO-intensive work, complementary to `java.util.stream`'s focus on CPU-intensive work.